pedrosilva2411/chronix2grid/docs/DESCRIPTION.rst

 Inputs
 ===============
-Within the input folder it is necessary to put all the requirements and information regarding the generation of chronics in a folder named "generation".
-Inside it, data will be divided in two forms:
+Inside the input folder, all necessary requirements and information for chronics generation must be stored in a subfolder named "generation".
+This subfolder is structured into two categories:

-* *patterns*: Files used as reference to implement pattern-based methods (e.g. hydro pattern)
+* **patterns** files used as reference to implement pattern-based methods (e.g. hydro pattern)
-* *"your case environment"*: data regarding the environment characteristics and customizable parameters
+* **"your case environment"** data regarding the environment characteristics and customizable parameters

 General inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^